currents-dev/playwright-aws-codebuild-example/README.md

 ## AWS Setup

+Please refer to the [sample output of AWS CodeBuild project configuration](./aws-project-config-output.json) used for this demo.
+The output was generated using this command: `aws codebuild batch-get-projects --names playwright-currents-example`.
+Alternatively, follow the instructions below.

 ### Obtain Currents Credentials

 - Create an organization, get your **Record Key** and **Project ID** at https://app.currents.dev.